BANSHEES & QUEENS:

 Warren explains that, “these brave spaces create an open dialogue for people to share what it is like to be victimized when leaving their homes; what it is like to be forced to change how one dress, acts or expresses oneself to stay safe; and how women continually apologize because society has taught us that is necessary”.

-In Queens (see figure 2, One Creates Oneself), Warren further explores identity and gender as performance with Washington D.C. drag queens.
+In Queens, Warren further explores identity and gender as performance with Washington D.C. drag queens.
 These gender-bending performance artists hyperbolically satirize male ideals of femininity through the medium of drag, taking tropes of womanhood and turning them on their head.
 The queens she photographs range along the identity spectrum, ranging from transgender women to men performing as women, and gender-ambiguous individuals.
 Warren’s photographs capture the liberation that comes from the removal of gender norms and invites the viewer to celebrate this community’s celebration of humanity.

 About the Artist